Jagua Gel (What It Is And How It Relates To Henna)

 The places on the body where you will get the most beneficial results from jagua gel are the palms, hands, and feet.
 The color can absorb and develop best in those areas.

-Jagua gel oxidizes to a deep black color, similar to a real tattoo, and will be able to show up on a wide range of skin tones.
+Jagua gel oxidizes to a deep black color, similar to a real tattoo, and will show up on a wide range of skin tones.

-How intense the color shows up, as well as how long it lasts, will be dependent on where it is applied and how each person’s skin responds to the gel and develops the stain.
+The intensity of the color and its duration will depend on where it is applied and how each person’s skin responds to the gel and develops the stain.

 Side Effects Of Jagua Gel

-Completing a small patch test prior to a full application will determine whether you are susceptible to an allergic reaction from the gel.
+Completing a small patch test before applying the gel full strength will help determine whether you are susceptible to an allergic reaction.

 It is best to complete the patch test in a small, discreet area before committing to the all-over, intricate designs of the palms, hands, or feet.